rnetonet/rnetonet.github.io/content/posts/20240722_psycopg2_password_encoding.md

 ## Context

-After spending a lot of time debugging a Flask-SQLAlchemy connection error to a PostgreSQL database, I found out the root cause was special characters in the database password.
+After spending a lot of time debugging a Flask-SQLAlchemy connection error to a PostgreSQL database, I discovered that the root cause was special characters in the database password.
 Specifically, the password contained the `@` symbol.

-The **psycopg2** error message is not very helpful either, as it displays a generic error like:
+The **psycopg2** error message was not very helpful, as it displayed a generic error:

 ```bash
 UnicodeDecodeError: 'utf-8' codec can't decode byte 0xd6 in position 61: invalid continuation byte
 ```

-## Fix
+## Solution

-To fix it, you should escape the password using **urllib.parse**:
+To resolve this issue, you should escape the password using **urllib.parse**:

 ```python
 from urllib import parse